Drew Bledsoe: Dallas Cowboys: 2005–2006

-Retirement and legacy
+Retirement

 When Bledsoe retired in April 2007, he left fifth in NFL history in pass attempts (6,717) and completions (3,839), seventh in passing yards (44,611), and thirteenth in touchdown passes (251).

+Legacy

+Bledsoe is recognized for leading the resurrection of the Patriots franchise, including his highlight performance when he came off the bench following a near life-ending injury, leading the team to victory in the 2001 AFC Championship game en route to the Patriot’s first Super Bowl win.
+He started 193 of the 194 games played and still holds the NFL record for completions in a single non-overtime game with the 45 completions.

 On May 16, 2011, Bledsoe was voted by Patriots fans into the Patriots Hall of Fame.
 He was formally inducted in a public ceremony outside The Hall at Patriot Place on September 17, 2011.
 Bledsoe beat former head coach Bill Parcells and defensive lineman Houston Antwine in a fan vote.
+Also in 2011 Bledsoe received the Football Legacy Award from The Sports Museum at TD Garden.

 In July 2012, Bledsoe was named the 30th-greatest quarterback of the NFL's post-merger era by Football Nation.

+He was inducted into the State of Washington Sports Hall of Fame in 2012.

 In January 2018, Bledsoe was named honorary captain of the New England Patriots as they hosted the Jacksonville Jaguars in the AFC Championship Game.
 Bledsoe's Patriots had beaten the Jaguars 20–6 in the 1996 AFC Championship Game to advance to their second Super Bowl.
 Patriots owner Robert Kraft said in a statement "Drew Bledsoe played such an integral role in our efforts to rebuild the Patriots.
 He gave fans hope for the future by providing many memorable moments during his record-breaking career.
 For a franchise that had only hosted one playoff game in its first 35 years, winning the AFC Championship Game at home in Foxborough and taking the Patriots to the playoffs for three consecutive years were unimaginable goals prior to his arrival."
 The Patriots defeated the Jaguars 24–20 to advance to their tenth Super Bowl appearance and Bledsoe presented the Lamar Hunt Trophy to Kraft.

+In 2019 The National Quarterback Club (NQBC) announced that Bledsoe would be inducted into the National Quarterback Hall of Fame at the 2019 NQBC Awards Dinner and Hall of Fame Induction.

+In 2022 he was inducted into the Pac-12 Conference Hall of Honor.